-When I was in my early teens working out my sexuality was constant struggle, I never had the internet to lean on, realising I was attracted to boys and girls around me would cause high stress and long-term mental health issues.
+When I was in my early teens working out my sexuality was a constant struggle, I never had the internet to lean on, realizing I was attracted to boys and girls around me would cause high stress and long-term mental health issues.

 Australian statistics for bisexual men between ages 16-27 show 32% reported thoughts of suicide, with 9% attempting suicide.
 For women in the same age bracket, it is 27% and 10% when it comes to suicidal thoughts and attempts.

 As the power of internet began to grow, social media emerging and being easily accessible, both have played major roles in uniting and providing LGBTIQ young people with the tools to figure out their sexuality without coming out of the closet to close family and friends.

 It has also created visibility, not only for the LGBTIQ community but for the sub-groups of it.

 Bisexual Visibility Day is September 23, since 1999 bisexuals have celebrated the day with pride in pink, lavender and blue displays.
 More recently the entire month of September has become a bisexual take over as groups and activists push the bi+ cause.